Register for remote proctoring

 Whilst you can sit at any suitable location, you are advised not to sit the test at public locations such as schools, universities and libraries as the network firewall at these places will likely block your connection to ProctorU, which will prevent you from sitting the test.

 Your test session will be delivered via a live connection to the online proctor.
 Remote proctoring also requires an online test application to be run on the computer that you intend to sit the test with.
 It is important that you download and install the application prior to proceeding with your test registration, as you will not be able to sit the test without having the application ready to use on your test day.
 Please use the links below to download the online test application:

 For Mac OS X 10.10 or higher - https://latreg.acer.edu.au/redirections/tavas-app/os/osx

 If you are unable to install the application on your computer or if your equipment or venue does not meet the requirements for the test, you will not be able to sit the test via remote proctoring.

-- For overseas candidates, a suitable local time that corresponds to a time between 8am and 6pm AEST on Thursday 3 October 2019 will be arranged with each candidate.
+- For overseas candidates, a suitable local time that corresponds to a time between 9 am and 5 pm AEST on Thursday 30 September 2021 will be arranged with each candidate.

 Please download and refer to the Remote Proctoring Guide for Candidates – LAT 2021 for information on how to register, schedule, and sit your test via remote proctoring.